abhilash4384/cars-ts-express-app/README.md

 ## Postman Collection

-This app contains postman collection which you can directly import into postman & test the request
+This app contains postman(ref postman dir) collection which you can directly import into postman & test the request